-- 4. If the accessory structure has a vehicular alley entrance the sum of the right-of-way width and the setback of the structure shall not be less than 20 feet. - 5.
+- All accessory buildings in the rear yard shall maintain a three-foot setback from the side and rear property lines as measured from the nearest part of the structure, including any overhangs. - 4.
+If the accessory structure has a vehicular alley entrance the sum of the right-of-way width and the setback of the structure shall not be less than 20 feet. - 5.
 Accessory structures located elsewhere on the lot shall maintain setbacks applicable to the principal structure. - 6.
 All accessory buildings in residential districts shall be five feet from any primary building on the site.
 In all other zoning districts accessory structures and uses shall not occupy required setbacks and are not subject to size restrictions except that all other requirements of the Development Regulations must be met. - 7.
 All accessory structures shall be constructed from material customary to detached structures. - 8.
 In no case shall an accessory structure be constructed from materials or equipment originally designed for another use such as but not limited to packing crates or a part of a motor vehicle truck or trailer regardless if wheels, axles, etc., have been removed and the structures are placed on more permanent foundations. - 9.
 No shipping containers may be used as accessory buildings. - 10.
-Accessory structures which are equal to or more than 15% of the footprint of the main structure shall be architecturally compatible or complementary to the architectural style pf the principal building, with similar materials, color, arrangement of massing, roof forms and other details and ornamentation.
+Accessory structures which are equal to or more than 15% of the footprint of the main structure shall be architecturally compatible or complementary to the architectural style of the principal building, with similar materials, color, arrangement of massing, roof forms and other details and ornamentation.